-By Regina L. Greer, United Way of Greater St. Louis Vice President, Community Response
+Written by Regina L. Greer, vice president of community response at United Way of Greater St. Louis

 Imagine being a first responder that saves a family from their severely damaged home; a concerned citizen witnessing devastation and grief on the faces of your neighbors on TV; or a parent seeking food, water, and toiletries for your family.

 The need to have a place to turn for help is real.